abhiaagarwal/notes/content/computers/programming/macos/macos-native-docker.md

   - docker
   - macos
   - virtualization
-title: How to run docker on MacOS with close-to-native performance
+title: Docker on MacOS with close-to-native performance
 ---
-I wanted to run docker containers fast + close to native performance for working with linux projects without dealing with the hassle of figuring out the equivalent dependencies on macos.
+I wanted to run Docker containers fast + close to native performance for working with Linux projects without dealing with the hassle of figuring out the equivalent dependencies on MacOS.
+This was trivial on Intel-based Macbooks, but is now a pain in the ass with the M-series macbooks.

+Here's what I found:

 ```sh
 brew install colima